QUEST FOR A DEFINITION OF THE TRINITY

 THE DIVINITY OF JESUS.

-One teacher that publicly proclaimed, “Do not confuse Jesus with God,” confessed that “Jesus was worshipped alongside God in the earliest known Christianity” (Hurtado confesses, 2003, 2005).i Historically Jesus has been accepted as divine; i.e., He is God.
+One teacher that had originally publicly proclaimed, “Do not confuse Jesus with God,” eventually admitted and confessed that “Jesus was worshipped alongside God in the earliest known Christianity” (Hurtado confesses, 2003, 2005).i Historically Jesus has been accepted as divine; i.e., He is God.
 But what about there being only "one" god?
 And how has "the church" dealt with this anomaly?
 How should I personally resolve this?
 In this chapter we will look at the history of man's uninspired resolutions.

-THE FIRST KNOWN CREED separate from the inspired New Testament: The Apostles’ Creed.
+THE FIRST KNOWN HUMAN CREED separate from the Spirit-inspired New Testament: The Apostles’ Creed.

-While the Apostles’ Creed was not written by the twelve disciples and consequently would not be inspired, it is ancient, dating back to the first of the second century soon after the apostle John’s death.
-It begins, “I believe in God the Father,” and continues with “and in the Lord Jesus Christ,” and culminates with “I believe in the Holy Spirit.” ii Apparently, it was important for the early believers to believe in the three.
+While the Apostles’ Creed was not written by the twelve disciples of Acts 2 and consequently would not be inspired, it is ancient, dating back to the first of the second century soon after the apostle John’s death.
+It begins, “I believe in God the Father,” and continues with “and in the Lord Jesus Christ,” and culminates with “I believe in the Holy Spirit.” ii Apparently from this confession, it was important for the early believers to believe in the three as being divine .

-During the late second and third century authors had used terms not just to refer to the one God, but rather to refer to the plurality of the one God, together with his Son (or Word) and his Spirit.
-They therefore profess a “trinity”, triad or threesome, but not necessarily a triune or tripersonal God. iii
+By the late second and third century authors had used terms not just to refer to the one God, but rather to refer to the plurality of the one God, together with his Son (or Word) and his Spirit.
+They therefore professed a “trinity”, triad or threesome. iii

 TERTULLIAN (155/160 —died after 220) considered this scheme of two creators and a divine Jesus to be inconsistent with monotheism (Tertullian Praxeas, ch.
 3).
 Against the common believers concerned with monotheism, Tertullian argues that although the above process results in two more who can be called “God”, it does not introduce two more gods - not gods in the sense that Yahweh is a god.
 Nor are the persons equally divine; e.g., Tertullian holds that the Son is “ignorant of the last day and hour, which is known to the Father only” (Tertullian, Praxeas, ch.
 27; Matthew 24:36).
 However, Tertullian is now hailed by trinitarians for his use of the term “Trinity.”

-CONCLUSION.
-The obvious conclusion is that teachers may stretch or condense the trinity creeds to suit oneself.
-But it is apparently anathema for one to teach or believe what the Old Testament taught: a plural for God.
-If you know the Hebrew language then you know that God is referenced as plural and it would be obvious to you, but if you only speak English, it is a hidden fact to you.
+If you know the Hebrew language then you know that God references Himself as Elohim which is plural for "Gods" and it would be obvious to you.
+But if you only speak or read in English, this is a hidden fact to you.

 At the same time the plural appellation would not necessarily mean that you believed in multiple gods.
 You might only think that “Gods” was the name or stood for the true and living Creator just like the ancient Hebrews must have.
-However, we must remember at the same time that the ancient Hebrews did use the same plural word for their neighbors' false gods and idols as we shall see.
+Mohammed imitated using the plural for his Allah in the Koran when he would have Allah addressing Himself. v

 Confusing?
 Stay with us.
 Let’s get into the mystery of the "Creator/s" in Genesis with Part 1 (link at the top and below).
-Hopefully, we might clarify the issues and the truth according to the inspired texts instead of man's speculations.
+Hopefully, we might clarify the issue and promote the truth according to the inspired texts instead of man's speculations (Catholic or Protestant).

 GAYLON WEST